A day on the Tour de France

-DUESSELDORF, Germany Stat, quote and fact of the day after the first stage of the Tour de France, a 14-km individual time trial in Duesseldorf on Saturday.
+DUESSELDORF, Germany (Reuters) - Stat, quote and fact of the day after the first stage of the Tour de France, a 14-km individual time trial in Duesseldorf on Saturday.

 STAT OF THE DAY: 52.28 kph